James Cagney: Early life

-James Francis "Jimmy" Cagney was born in 1899 on the Lower East Side of Manhattan in New York City.
+James Francis "Jimmy" Cagney Jr. was born in 1899 on the Lower East Side of Manhattan in New York City.
 His biographers disagree as to the actual location: either on the corner of Avenue D and 8th Street, or in a top-floor apartment at 391 East 8th Street, the address that is on his birth certificate.
 His father, James Francis Cagney Sr. (1875–1918), was of Irish descent.
 At the time of his son's birth, he was a bartender and amateur boxer, although on Cagney's birth certificate, he is listed as a telegraphist.
 His mother was Carolyn Elizabeth (née Nelson; 1877–1945); her father was a Norwegian ship's captain, and her mother was Irish.

 Cagney was the second of seven children, two of whom died within months of their births.
 He was sickly as an infant—so much so that his mother feared he would die before he could be baptized.
 He later attributed his sickly health to the poverty his family endured.
 The family moved twice while he was still young, first to East 79th Street, and then to East 96th Street.
 He was confirmed at St. Francis de Sales Roman Catholic Church in Manhattan; his funeral service would eventually be held in the same church.

-The red-haired, blue-eyed Cagney graduated from Stuyvesant High School in New York City, in 1918, and attended Columbia College, where he intended to major in Art.
+The red-haired, blue-eyed Cagney graduated from Stuyvesant High School in New York City in 1918, and attended Columbia College, where he intended to major in Art.
 He also took German and joined the Student Army Training Corps, but he dropped out after one semester, returning home upon the death of his father during the 1918 flu pandemic.